Ifconfig

 ifconfig (short for interface config) is a system administration utility in Unix-like operating systems for network interface configuration.

 The utility is a command-line interface tool and is also used in the system startup scripts of many operating systems.
 It has features for configuring, controlling, and querying TCP/IP network interface parameters.
 Ifconfig originally appeared in 4.2BSD as part of the BSD TCP/IP suite.

+Many Linux distributions have deprecated ifconfig in favor of tools from iproute2.

 Usage

-Common uses for ifconfig include setting the IP address and netmask of a network interface and disabling or enabling an interface.
+Common uses for ifconfig include setting the IP address and subnet mask of a network interface and disabling or enabling an interface.
 At boot time, many Unix-like operating systems initialize their network interfaces with shell scripts that call ifconfig.
 As an interactive tool, system administrators routinely use the utility to display and analyze network interface parameters.
 The following two examples show the output of the tool when querying the state of a single active interface each on a Linux-based host (interface eth0) and the ural0 interface on an OpenBSD installation.